Jack Diamond (architect): Personal life and education

 In 1995, Diamond was made an Officer of the Order of Canada, and he was awarded the Order of Ontario in 1997.

-He served as a member of the Ontario Human Rights Commission from 1986 to 1989, as Chairman of the Design Advisory Committee for the National Capital, Ottawa, and as a Commissioner of the Greater Toronto Area Task Force.
+Diamond served as a member of the Ontario Human Rights Commission from 1986 to 1989, as Chairman of the Design Advisory Committee for the National Capital, Ottawa, and as a Commissioner of the Greater Toronto Area Task Force.

-Diamond died at his Toronto home on October 30, 2022.
+Diamond died at his Toronto home on October 30, 2022, at the age of 89.

 Career and design approach

 Diamond began his career in architecture in 1968, shortly after he joined University of Toronto.
 He stayed with the University of Toronto until 1970.

 In 1970, Diamond persuaded people in Toronto to consider heritage preservation of an old ceramics manufacturing plant.
 At the time, the idea of preserving an old warehouse was a bizarre concept.
 Diamond had borrowed money and renovated the building and lived in one of the floors.
 The project was successful and other individuals showed interest.
 The old warehouse went under renovation and was later sold to Ed Mirvish.
 Diamond is a known pioneer in Toronto's heritage restoration.